spectrumlight/bonappeti/README.md

 Successful attempts will be output in `success.txt`.
 To filter false positives use `cat success.txt | grep -v false`

 ### `filter.py`
-Filters out number of hosts on ports when directly copied from Shodan.
+Filters out the number of hosts on ports when directly copied from Shodan.
 Example:
 `9944
 1